- Glove Boxes and integrated dual materials deposition system

 - Organic Molecular Beam Deposition

-Nitrogen-filled glove boxes, equipped with a spin-coater, a metal/metal-oxide/organic thermal vacuum evaporation system, as well as a photovoltaic characterization set up.
+Nitrogen-filled glove boxes, equipped with a spin-coater, a metal/oxide/organic thermal vacuum evaporation system, as well as a photovoltaic characterization set up.
 An A.M.
 1.5G simulated solar light is coupled into the glove box from an Oriel solar simulator (Oriel Sol3A Class AAA) to characterize the current-voltage characteristics of organic solar cells (OPVs).
 Similarly, the glove box OPV measurement system is capable of characterizing an external quantum efficiency of solar cells.
+There also glove boxes equipped with facilities for fabrication and testing of perovskite-based electronic devices, including solar cells and, spintronic devices.

 Organic Molecular Beam Deposition